Learn about distemper in wildlife, what to do if you think an animal has distemper, and how to protect your pets.

 If the animal is dead, call:

-- You can also call your local ministry district office (for non-emergencies and to get advice on who to call).
+- You can also call your local ministry work centre (for non-emergencies and to get advice on who to call).

 - the Canadian Wildlife Health Cooperative (CWHC) at